-- 1. Allocating \$7,000 to assist in pumping costs for Crystal Lake. - 2.
-Work with DNR and the local governments to implement and fund the water level control structure.
+1. Allocating \$ 7,000 to assist in pumping costs for Fish Lake.

 II.
-INITIATIVES TO REDUCE PHOSPHORUS POLLUTION.
-In 2020, 46 bodies of water in Dane County did not meet water quality standards because of phosphorus pollution.
+Initiatives to Reduce Phosphorus Pollution.
+According to the DNR, in 2018, 40 bodies of water in Dane County did not meet water quality standards because of pollution.
+We can do better.
 Excess phosphorus, largely from nonpoint runoff, is recognized as the primary pollutant.
 Wisconsin is one of the first states to have a numeric phosphorus water quality standard for lakes and streams and is the only state to include an innovative, regulatory compliance option, called Watershed Adaptive Management.
 This law allows regulated wastewater point sources (Madison Metropolitan Sewerage District, MMSD) to work with nonpoint sources (agricultural producers, municipal storm water utilities, etc.) on cost effective strategies that target phosphorus reduction while achieving water quality criteria.
 One of the first adaptive management projects in the nation, called Yahara WINS is being led by MMSD, who has contracted with Dane County (Land and Water Resources Department) to assist rural landowners in implementing conservation practices that reduce phosphorus.
 In addition, the County's taxpayers have invested in the construction of manure storage facilities, manure digesters, composting and other new technologies to remove phosphorus from manure and stream sediments.
-We strongly support these ongoing investments, but we must enforce current agricultural performance standards and need conservation efforts to target critical parts of the landscape, where investments in conservation practices will result in verifiable, high levels of soil and nutrient retention.
+We support these ongoing investments, but we must enforce current agricultural performance standards and need conservation efforts to target critical parts of the landscape, where investments in conservation practices will result in verifiable, high levels of soil and nutrient retention.
 Every pound of phosphorus in our lakes has the capacity to create up to 500 pounds of algae, reducing water quality and the ability to use our lakes for fishing, swimming, and other water recreation.

 A. Continuous Cover Program - Perennial Agriculture Cost Share and Conservation Easement Program.
 Cost sharing for conservation programs is typically the amount that is needed to encourage a farmer to install and maintain a conservation practice.
 This new \$750k conservation program launched in 2019 was designed to complement the "suck the muck" investments to reduce legacy sediments by implementing upstream perennial agriculture practices.
 Research shows the best performing practice for reducing run-off and improving water quality is maintaining perennial vegetative cover on the land.
 Along with reduced run-off, perennial vegetation also provides for increased infiltration and improved soil health.
 The program was very popular and applicants exceeded cost share dollars.
-This program was also listed as an agricultural recommendation within the 2020 Dane County Climate Action Plan.
 The LWC recommends:

 - 1. Expanding this program to \$20 million in capital funds (\$4 million/year for 5 years) with the goals of; - a.
 Establishing 100,000 acres of perennial vegetation practices in Dane County in five years (native prairies and non-native pastures), - b.
 Providing education and technical assistance to land owners (including non-farmer landowners) on ways to integrate perennials (perennial cover crops, prairie strips, harvestable buffers, alley cropping etc.) into farm plans and leases targeting fields that contribute high levels of phosphorus and - c.
 Expanding the use of conservation easements.
 During this period, leases for all county-owned land (purchased via the taxpayer-funded Dane County Conservation fund) which are steep sloped or high in phosphorus will be converted to perennial vegetation.
 Over time, wherever practical, other county owned lands will be converted to prairie or perennial vegetation.
-In the Yahara River Watershed, we recommend exploring a matching cost-share program with Yahara WINS for perennial establishment and integrating it into their adaptive management program. - 2.
-During this period, leases for all county-owned land (purchased via the taxpayer-funded Dane County Conservation fund) which are steep sloped or high in phosphorus will be converted to perennial vegetation.
-Over time, wherever practical, other county owned lands will be converted to prairie or perennial vegetation.
-In the Yahara River Watershed, we recommend exploring a matching cost-share program with Yahara WINS for perennial establishment and integrating it into their adaptive management program creating easements in strategic watershed locations is a smart investment in improving our water quality for future generations.
-Cost sharing for conservation programs is typically the amount that is needed to encourage a farmer to install and maintain a conservation practice.
+In the Yahara River Watershed, we recommend exploring a matching cost-share program with Yahara WINS for perennial establishment and integrating it into their adaptive management program.